Gianfolo/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 - Name all the roles that make up the Hive service

-Hive Metastore Server
+Hive Metastore Server, HiveServer2, Gateway
-HiveServer2
-Gateway

 - What steps must be completed before integrating Cloudera Manager with Kerberos?